Sujal-Ghanti/new/README.md

 # new
-this is my first repository.
+This is my first repository.

+author = Sujal Ghanti